Steve-Shambles/head2head/README.md

 This is a very early version of H2H.
 I'm not sure if it is worth developing or not but I have done all the donkey work now so it should be fairly easy to add more stats and features, I think!

-Though I am fully aware my programming leaves a lot to be desired (from a professional point of view, I am a hobbyist not a pro, I do this for fun!) and probably only I can work with the spaghetti I have created here (I have ADHD brain and it works different to most other people) it all makes sense to me!!!
+Though I am fully aware my programming leaves a lot to be desired (from a professional point of view, I am a hobbyist not a pro) and probably only I can work with the spaghetti that I have created here as I have an ADHD brain and it works different to most other people!

+Anyway:

-Create your own executable file with pyinstaller (pip install pyinstaller) first:
+If you want to create your own executable file with pyinstaller (pip install pyinstaller) first:

 pyinstaller head2head_v072.py -n head2head_v072 --windowed --onefile

 to run, the exe will need the complete data folder in same dir as the exe.

 or download pre-made Windows exe 19Mb:  https://drive.google.com/file/d/1S8Hdc-DqWM-o6zbr8AEB76gxHPgDu5NI/view?usp=sharing